Cover Design

 If you plan to design your own cover, you can make your sketches or plans more or less detailed.
 Mental notes are also fine if that’s how you like it.

-Your cover dimensions depend on your printer and publisher: some will ask for a file that only contains the cover, while others need the front and back cover, as well as the slice, individually.
-For some self-publishing platforms such as Mybestseller, the file you need to upload for your cover must contain all three: cover, back cover, and spine.
+Nevertheless, the best way to create a cover on Canva is to create custom designs based on the requirements of your printer and/or publisher.
+Some will ask for a file that only contains the front cover, while others need the front and back cover, as well as the spine, individually.
+For some self-publishing platforms such as Bookmundo, the file you need to upload for your cover must contain all three: cover, back cover, and spine.
 The size of the spine depends on the number of pages and the type of paper you have.

-As you can see in the picture below, Mybestseller calculates the dimensions of the cover for you, depending on the size of your book, the number of pages, and the type of paper, with a 3 mm bleed along the outer margin.
-The bleed refers to the edges of your image, which the printer will trim off.
+The bleed refers to the edges of your image, which the printer will trim off at the end to make sure everything is nice and even.
 This ensures that your image will reach the very edge of the cover, without leaving any white edges.
-Keep in mind that the bleed should be larger for hardcovers – for example, the bleed for hardcovers on Mybestseller should be 16-17 mm.
+Keep in mind that the bleed should be larger for hardcovers – for example, the bleed for hardcovers on Bookmundo should be 16-17 mm.
 This is due to the fact that the image is folded over the cover rather than simply being trimmed off.

 Cover Specifications Mybestseller